dreger/kqdreger.com/_src/_posts/2013-10-30-the-importance-of-journaling.md

 ---

 Mr. Holmes never spoke of a journal, but I secretly hoped I might find something as we cleaned out his house for the last time.
 I never came across such a memoir, but I take solace in knowing that I've helped preserve at least a few of his stories; if only to aid me as I retell them to my own children.
 And, I'm sure, every now and again they'll get a little ice cream with story time.

+_This article was [originally published](http://stemmings.com/the-importance-of-journaling/) May 23, 2013, on Stemmings.com_